Sun-Seeker's One Week Morocco Itinerary: Marrakech + Sahara + Taghazout

 This morning, make the four-hour drive to M’Hamid, a small Saharan outpost on the edge of the desert that serves as a gateway for camel treks and 4x4 excursions.
 In the past, M’Hamid was a significant rest stop along historic caravan routes.
 Countless camels would gather here to quench their thirst before embarking on their challenging voyages to the legendary Timbuktu.

-Today, M’Hamid stands as a starting point for unforgettable overnight camel safaris into the Sahara Desert.
-This adventure offers a one-of-a-kind chance to immerse yourself in the nomadic culture of the region and witness the awe-inspiring beauty of stargazing with almost zero light pollution.
+Today, M’Hamid is a starting point for unforgettable Sahara Desert adventures in the less-frequented Erg Chigaga dunes.
+It's a unique opportunity to immerse yourself in the region's nomadic culture and witness the awe-inspiring beauty of stargazing with almost zero light pollution.

 Want to visit the Sahara Desert on a guided tour from Marrakech?
 I recommend this Three-day Marrakech to Merzouga Sahara Desert adventure.